zowe/docs-site/docs/user-guide/api-mediation/api-mediation-personal-access-token.md

 The full path of the `/auth/access-token/revoke/tokens` endpoint appears as `https://{gatewayUrl}:{gatewayPort}/gateway/api/v1/auth/access-token/revoke/tokens`.

-The body can be optionally provide a timestamp as part of the request.
+The body can optionally provide a timestamp as part of the request.
 Use the following format for the body:

 ```json
 {